dfine907/bullseye_game/README.md

 ## Playing the game:

+### Objectives: Protect the eggs and push them to the Safe Forest.

 In the Bullseye Game, you control the blue character and are tasked with protecting eggs from random incoming monsters that appear from the RIGHT side of the screen.

 Safe Zone: The Safe Forest at the top of the screen is where hatchlings and eggs are safe.
 Yellow sparks signify a successful save, earning you one point.
 Red sparks indicate a hatchling has been eaten.